NishTheFish-dev/The-Farmer/README.md

 ## Future Plans

-- More biomes and crop varieties
+- More crops for the other biomes
 - Daily rewards and quests
 - XP system and Skill tree
-- Seasonal events
+- Random events
-- Farm customization options

 ## Contributing